25 Feb 2020;

-HOMABED® roadbed, a roadbed made from milled HOMASOTE® is available in Z-scale (1:220)!
+HOMABED® roadbed, a roadbed made from milled HOMASOTE® was available in Z-scale (1:220)!
 It had been brought out by Scott Grubbs, who advised (03 Feb 2000) that it was already outselling N-scale roadbed!
-The Z line was written up in the Nov/Dec 1999 Ztrack Magazine (but the sample reviewed was only 12" long and the roadbed actually comes in 32" lengths.
-The product is now made by Richard Jayne of California Roadbed Co., Inc., and later by Steve Cox of Cascade Rail Supply but Cox closed Cascade down
+The Z line was written up in the Nov/Dec 1999 Ztrack Magazine (but the sample reviewed was only 12" long and the roadbed actually came in 32" lengths.
+The product was then made by Richard Jayne of California Roadbed Co., Inc., and later by Steve Cox of Cascade Rail Supply but Cox closed Cascade down

-Mr. Jayne, who I met at the National TRain Show in Seattle on 09 Jul 2004, will work with me to provide a more flexible curve and also possibly to bring out turnout blocks for standard Märklin turnouts and crossings.
+Mr. Jayne, who I met at the National TRain Show in Seattle on 09 Jul 2004, was going to work with me to provide a more flexible curve and also possibly to bring out turnout blocks for standard Märklin turnouts and crossings.

 - - - * - - -